Jaya Prada: Film career

 Jayaprada continued to act as a heroine mainly opposite Amitabh and Jeetendra during the early 1990s.
 She also acted in some significant Kannada films as the heroine.
 From 1994 onwards, she cut back on film assignments and got more involved with a political career on call by her co-star NTR.

 In 2000, she acted in the Malayalam film Devadoothan, starring Mohanlal, directed by Sibi Malayil.
 The film garnered immensely popular reviews from the critics but failed at the box office.
 But it met with great appreciation from the audience when released in Home Media and when aired on television. his movie had evergreen hit songs.
 She also starred for the last time, opposite Kannada super star Dr. Rajkumar in Shabdavedi.
 In 2002, she stepped into the Marathi film industry by being a guest in the movie Aadhaar.
 Thus far, she has acted in eight languages and has completed 300 films during a 30-year film career.
 In 2004, she acted in Ee Snehatheerathu, a Malayalam film as Kunchacko Boban's mother.
 She started playing mature roles.

 She also owns the Jayaprada Theater in Chennai.

 In 2011, she returned to Malayalam cinema with a strong role in Pranayam, alongside Mohanlal and Anupam Kher.
 She played "Grace" in this film, which won her critical acclaim and several awards.
 Her 2012 Kannada film Krantiveera Sangolli Rayanna that saw her donning the historical role of courageous Kittur Chennamma, completed 100 days at the box office.

 Personal life

 On 22 February 1986, she married producer Srikanth Nahata, who was already married to Chandra and had two children.
 This marriage stirred a lot of controversy, especially since Nahata did not divorce his wife and had a child with his first wife after marrying Jayaprada.
+In a 2026 interview, she said that she regretted her marriage and moved out.